PyMamba/mamba-framework/docs/development/view.rst

             super(DummyController, self).__init__()
             self.template = templating.Template(controller=self)

 When we pass ``self`` as the ``controller`` argument to the constructor we are telling mamba to look for templates also in the controller templates directory.
-Every template that is inside this directory hides whatever other template that is locates in the general templates directory (``application/view/templates``) that has the same name.
+Every template that is inside this directory hides whatever other template that is located in the general templates directory (``application/view/templates``) that has the same name.

 The controller templates directory
 ----------------------------------